 How to Use Nutritional Yeast

+Nutritional yeast can last for up to two years in a tightly sealed container in a cool dry place.
+I keep mine in a large glass jar in the pantry, and it goes fast.
 Nutritional yeast is great in soups, salads, wraps, sandwiches, casseroles, popcorn, pastas, and more.
 It has a rich savory taste and subs for cheese, nuts, meats, and thickens gravies.
+It’s also a more sustainable and ethical form of protein.

-Can you Heat Nutritional Yeast?
+Can You Heat Nutritional Yeast?

 Many foods lose vital nutrients when exposed to heat, and nutritional yeast is no exception.
 To retain the most nutrients eat it raw or under 100 degrees.
 I always add it to soups, but not until the end when it’s cooled down.